Precision autotuning for linear solvers via contextual bandit-based RL: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We propose a reinforcement learning framework for automated precision selection for linear solvers by modeling a contextual bandit problem, with a case study in iterative refinement.
-This framework enables adaptive precision selection for customized computational steps, thereby optimizing the trade-off between numerical accuracy and computational efficiency.
+We present a reinforcement learning framework for automated precision selection in linear solvers, casting the problem as a contextual bandit that balances convergence across iterations and low precision usage.
+Using iterative refinement as a case study, the framework dynamically adjusts precision at different computation steps to better balance numerical accuracy and efficiency.
 Our empirical results show that RL, leveraging a discretized state space, effectively adapts precision choices to the numerical properties of each linear system and achieves a good compromise between algorithm performance (relative error and converged iterations) and the reduced-precision portion of the linear systems under varying conditions.

 In the future, we will explore deep RL for continuous-state spaces, incorporate additional significant matrix features (e.g., fill-in ratio, pivot growth estimates, sparsity, and spectral properties), and examine their contributions to improving the method’s performance by reducing precision.
 By addressing these, we will be able to extend this framework to a broader range of numerical algorithms to advance the mixed-precision techniques.